azerothcore/universal-pwa/README.md

 ## TODO (check our issuetracker for details):

-- [ ] Improve generation of static sitemaps
+- Improve generation of static sitemaps
-- [ ] Implement exclude option for SSG routes
+- Implement exclude option for SSG routes
+- Integration with cordova/phonegap and electron